misakiudon/Light.vn-wiki-en/english/tutorials/packaging.md

 **Finalising the web build**

-- update `emdsdk_directory.txt`
+- update `scripts/emdsdk_directory.txt`
   - go to the folder where you want to install `emsdk` (outside the game deployed folder)
   - paste `{game folder}/scripts/setup_emscripten.sh`
   - open `cmder` and run:
     - `sh setup_emscripten.sh`
-    - paste the path that's output at the end into `emsdk_directory.txt`
+    - paste the path that's output at the end into your game exported folder's `scripts/emsdk_directory.txt`
     - (and also `_export/webgl/scripts/emsdk_directory.txt` for convenience: the folder where `LightEditor.exe` exists)
       - <img alt="image" src="https://github.com/user-attachments/assets/3d4d0d65-6a07-41e7-a3e6-cebaf1bcf71e" />
       - in this case, `/c/Users/daego/Desktop/Light.vn_Sample/emsdk`